 Examples of ineligible expenses include:

-- Personal equipment purchases (iPods, digital cameras, computers, or any equipment that would remain the property of the student)
+- Personal equipment purchases such as iPods, digital cameras, computers, software or any real property not research related that would be owned by the student

 - Social fraternity/sorority conventions and events